TheMelodyOfCode/React--HTTP-Requests--Upgrade-2/README.md

 > here we have a generic useAsync hook for handling any asynchronous logic for our app
 > useCallback for memoization
 > return memoized run function
-> safeDispatch in case our component has unmounted
+> safeDispatch in case of api call although the component has already unmounted
+>> this happens when a user makes an api call and while pending, navigates away (memoryleak)

 > **General functionality:**
 >> recieving a trading-Card when entering the name in the form field or clicking the button